The following basic information is about mold, and the potential health and remediation issues involved with it.

 Why should I be concerned about molds?
 Can molds cause a serious health threat to humans?

-Health effects- People who suffer from allergies may be more sensitive to mold in the air.
-Other susceptible populations may include asthmatics, children and infants, the elderly, or individuals with existing respiratory conditions or a weakened immune system (for example, those undergoing chemotherapy or being treated with or who have HIV/AIDS).
+Health effects - People who suffer from allergies may be more sensitive to mold in the air.
+Other susceptible populations may include asthmatics, children and infants, the elderly, or individuals with existing respiratory conditions or a weakened immune system (for example, those undergoing chemotherapy or who have HIV/AIDS).
 Symptoms of mold sensitivity are non-specific and may include nasal stuffiness, eye irritation, shortness of breath, wheezing, and in rare cases, mold infections in the lung.

 What about "Toxic Mold"?